CPAN-Security/security.metacpan.org/docs/pre-release-disclosure.md

    - The authors or security team of affected packages
    - The sender and recipients of the original notification email

-   Information should be kept [[TLP:RED]](https://www.cisa.gov/news-events/news/traffic-light-protocol-tlp-definitions-and-usage)
+   Information should be kept [[TLP:RED]](https://www.cisa.gov/news-events/news/traffic-light-protocol-tlp-definitions-and-usage) and shared, with the groups listed above, on a need to know basis only.

 2. All discussion about the pre-release information is to be handled through private channels such as the cpan-security@perl.org mailing list.
 This